lewagon/dotfiles/02-OOP/03-Getters-and-Setters/README.md

 ## Learning Badges

-- What is a getter ? a setter ?
+- What is a getter? a setter?
-- How do we define them manually ?
+- How do we define them manually?
-- What are the shortcut-methods to define all the accessors in a more concise way ?
+- What are the shortcut-methods to define all the accessors in a more concise way?